Canvas Instructor Guide

 • User-assigned or calculated records including but not limited to grading rubric scores, grades, and badge and outcome achievement awards

 UBC is subject to the Freedom of Information and Protection of Privacy Act (FIPPA), a privacy law that governs all government bodies in British Columbia.
-FIPPA protects personal information (recorded information about an identifiable individual) and allows UBC to collect and use this information a) only for purposes connected with its programs or activities and b) only if UBC keeps this information secure and confidential.
+FIPPA protects personal information (recorded information about an identifiable individual) and allows UBC to collect and use this information only for purposes connected with its programs or activities and only if UBC keeps this information secure and confidential.

 Under FIPPA, personal information can be used for the purpose it was collected or for a consistent purpose.
 That means students’ personal information in Canvas is used for the purpose of delivering courses.
 Personal information may also be used in providing course support, in detecting academic misconduct, and for tools that support the quality of teaching and learning (such as dashboards for monitoring progress or tools that provide student feedback).
 Additionally, personal information may be combined for statistical analysis purposes, but only after anonymizing it by stripping out identifiers so no personal information is tied to a specific individual.